Good health is a Gift.

 • Right to lodge a complaint (Art.
 77 GDPR): In addition, you have the option of complaining to a competent data protection authority about our data processing.

-· Right of Access: You mayrequest copies of PHI related to your video consultations.
+• Right of Access: You may request copies of the PHI related to your video consultations.

-· Right to a Paper Copy: You mayrequest a printed version of this notice.
+• Right to a Paper Copy: You may request a printed copy of this noticeat any time.

-· We may use or disclose your PHIfor purposes allowed by HIPAA, including treatment, payment, and healthcareoperations, or as required by law.
-Any subcontractors involved in the provisionof the video consultation service, including Oncare GmbH as the technologyprovider of the myoncare platform, are bound by Business Associate Agreementsthat ensure HIPAA-compliant protection of PHI.
+We may use or disclose your PHI for purposes permitted under HIPAA, including treatment, payment, and healthcare operations, or where required by law.
+All subcontractors involved in providing the video consultation services – including Oncare GmbH as the technology provider of the myoncare platform – are bound by Business Associate Agreements to ensure HIPAA-compliant protection of your PHI.